Svaté Pole: Administrative division

+Etymology

+The name literally means 'holy field', but in earlier times the meaning of this expression was 'cemetery'.

 Geography

 Svaté Pole is located about 12 km northeast of Příbram and 34 km southwest of Prague.
 It lies in an agricultural landscape in the Benešov Uplands.
-There are several ponds in the municipal territory, the largest of them is Svatopolský.
+There are several fishponds in the municipal territory; the largest of them is Svatopolský.

 History

 The first written mention of Svaté Pole is from 1352.

+Demographics

 Transport

-The D4 motorway passes through the municipality.
+The D4 motorway from Prague to Písek passes through the municipality.

 Sights

-The landmark of Obořiště is the Church of Saint Elizabeth of Thuringia.
+The main landmark of Svaté Pole is the Church of Saint Elizabeth of Thuringia.
 It was originally a medieval Gothic church, rebuilt in the Baroque style in 1710–1721.
 The reconstruction was inspired by the Church of San Carlo alle Quattro Fontane in Rome.